 2) Your first fasting week

-With week-based plans, reminders and your statistics, you get the structure and variety you need and can track your progress.
+With weekly plans, cooking recipes, reminders, daily coaching and your statistics, you get the structure and variety you need and can track your progress.

 The app motivates you and is your companion on the way to a healthy and sustainable lifestyle.